-*Spoiler warning: This review contains full spoilers for both the premiere episode of STAR WARS REBELS and John Jackson Miller’s A New Dawn.
+*Spoiler warning: This review contains full spoilers for both the premiere episode of Star Wars Rebels, “Spark of Rebellion,” and John Jackson Miller's A New Dawn.

 After months of previews and discussion, Rebels is finally here and Dave Filoni, Simon Kinberg, Greg Weisman and company have given us an addition to the Star Wars canon that looks and sounds amazing.
 While not nearly as hyper-stylized as The Clone Wars, Star Wars Rebels does have an approach of its own that employs not only imagery based on Ralph McQuarrie's designs for the original Star Wars, but also a crisp animation technique and smooth lines reminiscent of the Disney animated features Tangled and Frozen.